-- In the bowl of an electric mixer fitted with the paddle attachment, beat the butter and sugar until smooth.
-Beat in the eggs, one at a time, until each one is well combined.
+- In the bowl of an electric mixer fitted with the paddle attachment, beat the butter and sugar until very white and fluffy, about 4 minutes.
+Beat in the eggs, one at a time, making sure each one is well incorporated before adding another.
 Mix in the vanilla.

-- With the mixer on low speed, alternate adding the flour mixture and the milk, ending with the flour mixture, until well combined and batter is smooth.
+- With the mixer on low speed, alternate adding the flour mixture and the milk, ending with the flour mixture, until batter is smooth.
 Fold in 1 cup rainbow sprinkles with a spatula.

 - To make the frosting, beat the butter and cream cheese together in the bowl of an electric mixer fitted with the whisk attachment.
 Add the salt and vanilla.
 Beat in the powdered sugar, 1 cup at a time, until well combined.
 Add 1 tablespoon milk and beat on medium-high speed until frosting is fluffy and of spreading consistency.
 Add additional milk if the frosting is too thick or additional powdered sugar if the frosting is too thin to spread.